xcomart/jdbgen/docs/README.md

 |`keys`|Primary key fields in current table object|
 |`notKeys`|All columns except primary keys in current table object|

-and `controls` can be combination of -
+and `controls` can be a combination of -

 |Control|Description|
 |:---:|:---|